PolymeshAssociation/polymesh-sdk/README.md

 ### Technical Pre-requisites

-In order to use the Polymesh SDK, you must install [node](https://nodejs.org/) \(version 16\) and [npm](https://www.npmjs.com/).
+In order to use the Polymesh SDK, you must install [node](https://nodejs.org/) \(version 18+ recommended\) and [npm](https://www.npmjs.com/).
 The library is written in [typescript](https://www.typescriptlang.org/), but can also be used in plain javascript.
 This document will assume you are using typescript, but the translation to javascript is very simple.

 ### Documentation